Battle of Wakefield: Lancastrian moves

-When the Battle of Northampton was fought, Queen Margaret and her seven-year-old son Edward had been at Eccleshall Castle near Stafford.
-After many adventures with brigands and outlaws, they fled via Cheshire to Harlech Castle in North Wales, where they joined Lancastrian nobles (including Henry's half-brother Jasper Tudor and the Duke of Exeter) who were recruiting armies in Wales and the West Country.
-They later proceeded by ship to Scotland, where Margaret gained troops and other aid for the Lancastrian cause from the queen and regent, Mary of Guelders, in return for the surrender of the town and castle of Berwick upon Tweed.
+When the Battle of Northampton was fought, Queen Margaret and her seven-year-old son Edward had been at Eccleshall Castle near Stafford, from where they fled via Cheshire to Harlech Castle in North Wales.
+There they joined Lancastrian nobles (including Henry's half-brother Jasper Tudor and the Duke of Exeter) who were recruiting armies in Wales and the West Country.
+They later proceeded by ship to Scotland, where Margaret negotiated, unsuccessfully it seems, for troops and other aid for the Lancastrian cause from the queen and regent, Mary of Guelders.

 At the same time, other Lancastrians were rallying in Northern England.
 Many of them, including the Earl of Northumberland and Lords Clifford and Ros, had estates and influence in the north.
-They were later joined by the Duke of Somerset and the Earl of Devon, who brought their forces from the West Country.
+They were later joined by the Duke of Somerset and the Earl of Devon, who brought their forces from the West Country.[10]
 Northumberland, Clifford and Somerset were the sons of York's and Salisbury's rivals who had been killed at St. Albans.
 The Lancastrian forces mustered near Kingston upon Hull, and were said (in Gregory's Chronicle, a near-contemporary account) to number 15,000.
-A substantial part of these forces encamped at Pontefract began pillaging York's and Salisbury's estates nearby.
+Legal cases brought against York's and Salisbury's murdered estimated the force at 20,000, but in reality the Lancastrians' numbers were far smaller, probably only a few hundred.
+The Lancastrians seem to have gathered at Pontefract and began pillaging York's and Salisbury's estates in the north of England.